Action research and evaluation on line

 The examples above are brief.
 Two extended case studies have been placed on the arlist archive.

 (Other resource files will be mentioned from time to time.
-Substituting their filename for "case1" retrieves them, either by ftp or on the web.)
+Substituting their filename for "case1" retrieves them.)

 The second is a decision-making exercise involving people in many different interest groups, with many different interests and positions.
 The emphasis is on reaching decisions which have wide acceptance.
 High participation is therefore pursued, despite the difficulties of doing so.
 It is an example of action research in which the action is the main focus.